 US Department of Labor shows a faster-than-average job outlook for Diesel Service Technicians and Mechanics.
 Job opportunities in diesel technology include diesel technician, field-test technician, repair and maintenance of natural gas compressor stations and electrical generator sets, service technician, parts manager, service manager, or technical trainer.
 There are even possibilities in sales and engineering for qualified technicians.

 If you are interested in Truck Maintenance but would like to finish in a shorter time frame, we offer the Truck Maintenance One-year Certificate.
 This certification provides the fundamentals for an entry-level technician to gain employment in a variety of industries, including, transportation, boats, trains, buses, and more.
 According to a 2010 Bureau of Labor Statistics (BLS) report, employment opportunities will see a 15 percent increase for the need for qualified diesel technicians by the year 2020.

 Why go anywhere else?

-You’ve seen the commercials for the big national chain institute promising to prepare you for a career in powersports.
+You’ve seen the commercials for the big national chain institutes promising to prepare you for a career in automotive or powersports industries.
 Do you know what separates us from them?
 Cost.
 We don’t think you should have to bury yourself under a mountain of debt so you can do what you love.
-Washington State has one of the lowest tuition rates in the state, at only $139 per credit.
+Washington State has one of the lowest tuition rates in the state, at only $149 per credit.

 The Automotive Service Technology and the Diesel Truck Systems Programs are fully accredited by the National Automotive Technicians Education Foundation (NATEF).
 The primary mission of NATEF is to improve the quality of automotive technician training programs nationwide through voluntary accreditation.
 NATEF is responsible for the program evaluation process and approves programs for NATEF Accreditation based on the results of the on-site evaluation.